Vojta's abc Conjecture for algebraic tori and applications over function fields

-for any ${\mathbf x}\in\Sigma\setminus W$ and in addition that $\omega_i(\mathbf{x})\ne 0$, for any $1\le i\le M$ if $n\ge 3$.
-Furthermore, when $n=2$ if $X$, $D$, $\tilde \pi$ and $A$ are all defined over $\mathbf k$, then $W$ is defined over $\mathbf k$. \end{theorem} \begin{remark*}\mbox{} The case of $n=2$ has been proved by Corvaja and Zannier in \cite{CZ2013} for the split case, and by Capuano and Turchet in \cite{CT} for the non-split case with the conclusion that $\deg \phi(C)$ is bounded in place of \eqref{htboundedA}.
-The proof of the nonsplit case of Capuano-Turchet \cite{CT} is built on its geometric setting, while we use an arithmetic approach. \end{remark*}
+for any ${\mathbf x}\in\Sigma\setminus W$. \end{theorem} \begin{remark*} The case $n=2$ has been proved by Corvaja and Zannier in \cite{CZ2013} for the split case, and by Capuano and Turchet in \cite{CT} for the non-split case with the conclusion that $\deg \phi(C)$ is bounded in place of \eqref{htboundedA}.
+Furthermore, if $X$, $D$, $\tilde \pi$ and $A$ are all defined over $\mathbf k$, then $W$ is defined over $\mathbf k$. \end{remark*}

-Our proof of Theorem \ref{main_thm_2} is inspired by the work of Corvaja and Zannier in \cite{CZ2008}, where they derived an inequality as stated in Theorem \ref{main_thm_2} \ref{Thm1a} by establishing a gcd theorem for polynomials of two variables over function fields.
-Our main contribution in $n=2$ is to find constructively all the cases such that \ref{Thm1a} does not hold.
-In other words, we have an explicit description of the exceptional set for Theorem \ref{main_thm_2}.
-Recently, Levin \cite{Levin:GCD} proved a gcd theorem for multivariable polynomials evaluated at $S$-unit arguments for number fields.
-Following his method, we obtained a function field analogue in \cite{GSW}, which allows us to reformulated Theorem \ref{main_thm_2} for $n\ge 3$ as well.
-The proofs of Theorem \ref{thmVconj} and Theorem \ref{vojtaconj} are based on ideas of Corvaja and Zannier in \cite{CZ2013}, and the machinery developed in \cite{GSW}.

-In Section \ref{sec:Preliminaries}, we recall some basic definitions of heights and integral points as well as some fundamental results such as the function field versions of the truncated second main theorem, the subspace theorem for hypersurfaces, and the GCD theorem.
-In Section \ref{mainlemmas}, we establish some technical lemmas.
-The proof of Theorem \ref{main_thm_2} and a higher dimensional version will be given in Section \ref{Theorem1general}.
-In Section \ref{Theorem2general}, we prove Theorem \ref{toric} as well as its higher dimensional version.
-The proofs of Theorem \ref{thmVconj} and Theorem \ref{vojtaconj} will be given in Section \ref{LangVojtaF}.